andrewf/adiff/README.md

 ## Theory

-There are two interesting ideas here: one, all data is a patch, and you should be able to treat a patch just like the data it operates on.
+There are two interesting ideas here.
+One is that all data is a patch, with "plain" data interpreted as a patch against some null or empty object.
+The second is that you should be able to treat a patch just like the data it operates on.
+More specifically, if you have some data D and a patch P1 on D, applying P1 to D and then applying P2 should be the same as applying P2 to P1, then applying the resulting patch to D; in other words, patch application should be associative.

 The first is stolen straight out of Google Wave [1] (except simpler), and I'm pretty sure the Wave team didn't invent it either.
-The second works out to saying that patch application should be associative, which I haven't seen put in quite this way before.
+I haven't seen the second idea put quite this way before.

 For now, I represent patches as simple lists of tokens, symbols mostly in this implementation, of which only two are special, I and D. For example: